movementlabsxyz/MIP/README.md

 Finally, MIPs can also be updated
 - **Update** - (set by author) An MIP is being updated.
 The titel should list the MIP number, e.g. `[Update] MIP-0 ...`.

+## Editor

+Currently the editors are [@andyjsbell](https://github.com/andyjsbell), [@l-monninger](https://github.com/l-monninger), [@apenzk](https://github.com/apenzk).
+Volunteers are welcome.

+The editor is responsible for the final review of the MIPs.
+The editor is responsible for the following:
+- Ensures a high quality of the MIPs.
+- Removes content from the MIPs that is commented out. (<!- ->)
+- Ensures the MIP numbering is correct, the MIP has been added to [OVERVIEW.md](./OVERVIEW.md), the MIP is in the correct status and the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS).